pmusau17/UAV/README.md

 $ rosrun UAV offboard_node
 ```

-Wait a few seconds (I was inpatient at first, don't be like me).
+Wait a few seconds (I was impatient at first, don't be like me).